yosmelchiang/wdt_demo/Documentation/Jira.md

       - Here is how the `staffUserGet` function works:
         - `staffUsreGet`: Fires up the API call and waits for a response, if a response is ok, it will receive an object from this promise.
 This object will be used to populate our `StaffMap` which will contain an `id`(key) and `class instance`(value).
 We will iterate through each item in our `Map` and populate the HTML table accordingly with a row for each staff.
   16. ![alt text](tasks.png) Populate the Staff table with API data
-      - Our `populateRow` takes care of the table elements.
-This function will be called from `staffUserGet` function, create a new row with the HTML elements for each user and append it to our `staffTableBody`.
+      - Our `updateStaff` utility function lives in `/Web Application/src/utils/wdt_utility.js` and takes care of the table elements.
+This function will be called from `staffUserGet` function, create a new row with the HTML elements for each user and append it to our table body.

 ## Screenshots and explanation